 The Bank's main sources of cash and operating liquidity are deposits and net interest income, and to a lessor extent loan sales.
 The Bank's liquidity has also benefited from the cash proceeds received from the asset sales and direct capital injection following the Q4 2019 RFA Transaction.
-The Bank's originated onbalance sheet mortgages, in particular Alt-A Solutions uninsured loans, have historically been funded by the Bank's deposit taking activity.
-However, both Alt-A Solutions uninsured loans and deposits declined during Q2 2020 as the Bank was not actively marketing the Alt-A Solutions product and therefore did not require additional funding.

-The Bank's deposits are currently sourced through the deposit broker network and are CDIC-insured fixed-term GICs.
+The Bank's originated onbalance sheet mortgages, in particular RFA Alternative uninsured loans, are primarilyfunded by the Bank's deposit taking activity.
+The Bank's deposits are currently sourced through the deposit broker network and are CDIC-insured fixedterm GICs.
 The Bank's access to deposits depends upon several factors including access to third-party deposit platforms, interest rates offered by competing lenders, general economic conditions, regulatory requirements, and the securities markets in general.
 The broker network is expected to have more than enough liquidity to meet the Bank's funding needs for the next few years.
 The Bank is, however, exposed from time to time to deposit dealer-imposed concentration limit restrictions.